CIS565-Fall-2020/Project2-Stream-Compaction/README.md

 ### Ways to implement scan

-* Naive Parallel Scan :In this, each thread writes one sum and reads two values
+* Naive Parallel Scan: In this, each thread writes one sum and reads two values

 ![Naive Scan](img/naive.png)

 * Work Efficient Parallel Scan : This scan uses a balanced binary tree concept.
 There are 2 phases in this scan.

-** Upsweep : This phase is similar to parallel reduction.
+	-Upsweep : This phase is similar to parallel reduction.
 The sum of all elements is stored in the last element.

 ![Upsweep](img/upsweep.png)

-** Downsweep : Traverse back down the tree using partial sums.
+	-Downsweep : Traverse back down the tree using partial sums.

 ![Downsweep](img/downsweep.png)